Bean061/putative_paralog/README.md

 # Putative Paralogs Detection (PPD) for Enrichment Data

 This method is based on shared heterozygous information to detect putative paralogs for Hyb-Seq data.
-Highly recommended for Hyb-Seq downstream analysis after [HybPiper](https://github.com/mossmatters/HybPiper).
+PPD is more effective at detecting putative paralogs than [HybPiper](https://github.com/mossmatters/HybPiper) alone.
+For further benefits of PPD, see [Zhou et al. (2021)](https://academic.oup.com/sysbio/advance-article/doi/10.1093/sysbio/syab044/6306425).

 ## Prerequisites:
 Run the main [HybPiper](https://github.com/mossmatters/HybPiper) script and check the results in [individual]/[gene]/[individual]/sequences/intron/ and [individual]/[gene]/[individual]/sequences/FNA/ directories.